secretmtgdev/Infinity-Games/README.md

 - run **_npm i -g http-server_** to install a simple server
 - run **_http-server -c-1_** to start the server
 - navigate to _http://localhost:8080/infinite.html_

+## Update
+Migrating the code to the Trigger Ajax Repo